keycult/keycult-resources/pages/mydoc/specs_no_2_tkl.md

 ### Build Guide

 Check out the teardown on Youtube!
+Just keep in mind this is for the OG No. 2 TKL.
+See changelog below for differences.
 [![](https://i.ytimg.com/vi/kSJLZ5QFRTg/maxresdefault.jpg)](https://www.youtube.com/watch?v=kSJLZ5QFRTg)

 ### Layout Options